-For touring work at least 6-9 months in advance.
+For touring work at least 6-12 months in advance.
 For commissioning/co-production partnerships ideally at the start of the project.

-We programme two main public seasons: Jan to July and Sept to Dec, around 6-9 months in advance.
-The Programming team including RE:CON (our Young Programming and Producing team), meet fortnightly and the wider Artistic team meet monthly to discuss submissions from artists and companies.
+We programme two main public seasons: Feb to May and Sept to Jan, around 6-12 months in advance.
+The Programming team meet fortnightly to discuss submissions from artists and companies.
 When selecting work we consider carefully how they meet our programming aims as well as how they fit our spaces, budget and overall programme ethos.